LibrePlan/libreplan/doc/src/technical/howto-develop-an-use-case-in-navalplan.rst

 Model classes do not access directly to database, but do so through a DAO (persistence class).
 There is a DAO for each domain entity.
-DAO offers different operations of retrieval, query and storage entities.
+DAO offers different operations for retrieval, query and store entities.
 Models are not going to access to concrete classes, they will use interfaces (dependency injection).

-Hibernate is the persistence framework used in NavalPlan.
+Hibernate is the persistence framework used in the application.
 There is two base classes ``GenericDAOHibernate`` and ``BaseEntity`` which encapsulate main part of Hibernate API.
 Every DAOs and entities inherit from these two classes respectively.
 Every domain entities must to have Hibernate mapping.
 Mapping is done in ``.hbm.xml`` files.